apache/cordova-docs/www/docs/en/5.1.1/guide/platforms/android/index.md

 `Intel Processor Identification Utility`, for `Windows`you can download it from the Intel [Download Center](https://downloadcenter.intel.com/Detail_Desc.aspx?ProductID=1881&DwnldID=7838), or you can use the [booteable utility](https://downloadcenter.intel.com/Detail_Desc.aspx?ProductID=1881&DwnldID=7840&lang=eng), which is `OS Independent`.

-After install and execute the `Intel Processor Identification Utility` over Windows, you will get the following window, in order to check if your CPU supports the Virtualization Technologies:
+After installing and executing the `Intel Processor Identification Utility` over Windows, you will get the following window, in order to check if your CPU supports the Virtualization Technologies:

 ![]({{ site.baseurl }}/static/img/guide/platforms/android/intel_pid_util_620px.png)